William Byaruhanga: Background and education

 William Byaruhanga graduated from Makerere University, with a Bachelor of Laws.
 He then attended the Law Development Centre, graduating with a Diploma in Legal Practice.
 He was admitted to the Uganda Bar in 1988.

 Career

 Prior to his current appointment, Byaruhanga was the Principal Partner of Kasirye, Byaruhanga and Company Advocates, a privately owned Kampala law firm.
-On 6 June 2016, he was appointed as Attorney General of Uganda.
+On 6 June 2016, he was appointed Attorney General of Uganda.

 Other responsibilities

 William Byaruhanga serves on the board of directors of Centum Investments, since October 2016.